rodrfentanes21/rodrfentanes21/README.md

-### Hi there, I'm Rodrigo Fentanes, Computer Science Student @ PUC Minas
+### Hi there, I'm Rodrigo Fentanes, Computer Science Bachelor and Fullstack Developer

 - I consider myself someone with good communication skills and willing to help others and work on a collaborative environment, always excited about learning new technologies and challenging myself.
 - Recently graduated in Computer Science.